Clyde River History

 Clyde River History Lectures

 A history lecture series ran for eight years 2013-2020, for a total of 26 presentations.
-These highly popular lectures will continue once we are past concerns of the pandemic.
+These highly popular lectures will continue again in 2023.

 Letters from the Great War

 In 2019, to commemorate the 100th year anniversary of the end of World War 1, letters written by a former resident of Clyde River, Lee Darrach to his brother in Boston were transcribed.
 Later, the letters were voiced by Alan Buchanan, and recordings are included on this site.
 The letters have also been added to UPEI's Island Voices site and The Canadian Letters and Images Project site.